M51 The Whirlpool GalaxyHome

 PhotoImpact.
 Gamma 1.2, unsharp mask 5 pixels factor 100, brightness -5.

 My third attempt at M51, this time using the LRGB technique.
-Four AVI files were collected, one (L) through a simple IR-block filter, and three (R, G, B) through red, green, and blue Astronomix filters, and using my monochrome, raw-modified Atik ATK 1-HS camera.
+Four AVI files were collected, one (L) through a simple IR-block filter, and three (R, G, B) through red, green, and blue Astronomik filters, and using my monochrome, raw-modified Atik ATK 1-HS camera.
 Conditions were particularly good; the night was clear and steady and M51 was almost overhead.
 There is not a lot of colour in the image, but you can compare with the L image used to create it by moving your mouse over the picture.

 Date and Time: 18th April 2007 23:19 to 24:22 UT

-Camera: Atik 1-HS with Astronomix filters
+Camera: Atik 1-HS with Astronomik filters

 Telescope: LX200 with 0.33 focal reducer